Intel: Logo

 Throughout its history, Intel has had three distinctive logos.

-The first Intel logo, introduced in April 1969 and created by Robert Noyce and Gordon Moore, featured the company's name stylized in all lowercase with the Helvetica font in a cool blue.
+The first Intel logo, introduced in April 1969 and created by Robert Noyce and Gordon Moore, featured the company's name stylized in all lowercase with the Helvetica font in a cool blue color.
 It has the letter "e" dropped below the other letters, connecting the T and L, making it seem as if the E had "fallen" from the line.
 The logo is known as the "dropped-e" logo.

 The second logo, officially introduced on January 3, 2006, was created by FutureBrand.
 The logo combines elements of both the previous logo and the Intel Inside campaign while also modernizing it.
 It brings simplicity and unification to the look of many of Intel's products.
 It abandons the famous "dropped-e" the logo used to have in favor of a "vortex," made up of two stripes of varying thickness.
 Additionally, it featured a stylized version of the new Neo Sans Intel font, a variation of Neo Sans.
 The refreshed logo also signals where the company was headed at that time.
-The logo often featured Intel's brand-new "Leap Ahead" tagline alongside it.
+The logo often featured Intel's new "Leap Ahead" tagline alongside it.
 Images of the new brand identity had begun circulating online earlier in November 2005, originally by a French site known as x86-Secret.
 It was subsequently taken down by Intel's legal team but reuploaded later by Taiwanese site DigiTimes.
 In 2014, the typeface was changed to Intel Clear, created by Red Peak Branding and Dalton Maag.

-The third logo, introduced on September 2, 2020, was created by Andrew Mirikian Design using Intel One.
+The third logo, introduced on September 2, 2020, was created by Andrew Mirikian of VMLY&R using the Intel One custom font.
 It was inspired by the previous logos and is meant to show that the Intel brand is both traditional and reliable.
 It removes the swirl and redesigns the style of the letters to form a refined symmetry, balance, and proportion.
 It squares off the corners of the I and L to convey reliability and endurance.
 The N and E now retain a classic feel seen in the original April 1969 logo.
 The dot on the I is the new visual identity and represents the potential and power of their processor.
 It is stated as the "only symbol Intel needs."